lubosdz/yii2-template-engine/README.md

 $engine->render("{{ user | truncate(5, '..') }}", ["user" => "John Doe"]);
 ```

-Please note the the engine will ignore a placeholder for which parsing fails.
+Please note the the engine will ignore placeholders for which parsing fails.
 See also [test](https://github.com/lubosdz/yii2-template-engine/blob/main/tests/TemplateEngineTest.php#L179) for detailed behaviour.